Hundreds weep for Darcey FreemanArticle from: Font

 and remember you with love and laughter."

-The family said that they hoped Darcey’s death would
+family said that they hoped Darcey’s

-not be taken in vain and would love to see an annual event “where children
+not be taken in vain and would love to see an annual event “where

 have the opportunity to embrace life and enjoy activities whilst having